 Goldman Sachs Online Savings Account Details

 Goldman Sachs Bank’s online savings account requires no minimum deposit and has no transaction fees.
-The account’s current annual percentage rate is 1.05 percent and compares favorably with a review conducted by the FDIC that revealed the national average savings account interest rate was a paltry 0.06 percent.
-As of March 2017, major competitors such as Bank of America, Citibank and Wells Fargo carried even lower APYs of just 0.01 percent.
+The account’s current annual percentage yield is 1.70% percent and compares favorably with a review conducted by the FDIC that revealed the national average savings account interest rate was a paltry 0.06 percent.
+As of April 16, 2018, major competitors such as Bank of America, Citibank and Wells Fargo carried even lower APYs of just 0.01 percent.
 These rates could change with market conditions and at the discretion of the individual financial institutions.

 The current account maximum at Goldman Sachs Bank USA is $250,000 per account holder or $500,000 for joint accounts.
 This limit includes any interest credited to the account.
 Before April 15, 2016, the account maximum was $1 million per account or $3 million per account holder for all accounts combined; older accounts can remain at these higher levels.